George Fitz-Hardinge Berkeley: Cricket career

 Berkeley played for Oxford University Cricket Club in the 1890s.
 A left-arm medium pace bowler, he took 131 wickets in 32 first-class appearances at an average of 20.75.
-He best bowling performance occurred on his debut, when he took eight wickets for Oxford University in the first innings against the touring Australians.
+He's best bowling performance occurred on his debut, when he took eight wickets for Oxford University in the first innings against the touring Australians.
 Berkeley was awarded his blue, appearing against Cambridge in the University match, in each of his four years at Oxford.
 He was Oxford's leading wicket-taker during his first three years at the university, but in the third, he was unable to play in all the matches, but maintained a strong bowling average.
 He played twice for Ireland, taking 11 for 75 against I Zingari in Phoenix Park in 1890.
 He later played minor counties cricket for Oxfordshire between 1904 and 1906.